eStep/docker-intro/docker-build.md

 Lets explain what is happening:
 * `FROM` defines the `base` image we want to use
-* `RUN` will run a command in shell inside the contaier
+* `RUN` will run a command in shell inside the container
 * `ADD` will copy files from local into the container, the first path is relative to Dockerfile location, second is relative to root in the container